quartzbio/quartzbio-python/docs-source/source/exporting_data_via_api.md

 ## Exporting Large Amounts of Data

-An example file size for a CSV file with 150M rows and 50 columns populated with floats and relatively short strings is about 50GB.
+An example file size for a CSV file with `150M rows` and `50 columns` populated with floats and relatively short strings is about `50GB`.
 In general, users are recommended not to work with files this size directly and instead to shrink the export by applying filters or selecting only specific columns.
 If necessary, users can also export in batches (e.g. export by chromosome or sample).

 ### Export a Filtered Dataset